OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ![buttonUpDownLevel Tile Style - Off](/images/tp-tilestyle-buttonUpDown-off.png) ![buttonUpDownLevel Tile Style - On](/images/tp-tilestyle-buttonUpDown-on.png)

-_buttonUpDownLevel_ provides up/down control with visual feedback, and an internally stored state.
+When the tile state is set to `on`, _buttonUpDownLevel_ provides up/down control with visual feedback, and an internally stored state.
 As such the output of an up/down button press (or hold) transmits not only the direction of change, but also the new value.
 A tap will increment or decrement that value by one, and a hold will repeatedly send states in 20 steps across the whole range of the limits you configured.
 So for a tile configured to dim 0-100, the quickly repeating values would be sent in steps of 5, for example.

 The parameters `levelTop` and `levelBottom` are used to specify dimming or positional limits.
 To display a bulb's dimming status (0-100%) visually, you would set `levelTop` to 100 and `levelBottom` to 0.
 To display a roller blind's position visually, where it can be controlled in e.g. 10 steps, you would set `levelTop` to 0 and `levelBottom` to 10, thus inverting the level to fill down from the top.

 You can update the tile's level, e.g. if something was changed externally, by sending a `level` payload on the command topic, as with all other tiles.

-Don't forget that you can send `level` messages to any tile type, but this is the correct tile to use if you need to be able to control levels using up/down buttons.

 [comment]: <> (START of JSON Example)
 :::: code-group